rwuk/PyDie/README.md

 # PyDie

-A Python dice box
+A Python dice box with a result log.

-This script creates a log file called log.txt.

-The file should auto-create if it doesn't exists, but you'll need write permissions in the folder to run it.

-Android is shitting a brick over the log file currently, this is almost certainly permissions related.
+If using the persistent log a file called log.txt will be created in the script directory.

+If you do not have permission to create a file in the same directory that PyDie.py is located use the non-persistent log.